kizu/kizu.ru/src/pages/resume/index.en.md

 - Coded a lot of HTML&CSS for LiveJournal.com.
 - Developed a framework for creating LiveJournal themes using S2 language.
 - Created CSS and S2 code for a lot of LiveJournal themes.
-- Coded a lot of HTML&CSS for Championat.ru's projects.
-- Developed CSS for UI of a web-based instant messenger used for Championat.ru.
+- Coded a lot of HTML&CSS for Championat.ru's projects, including all the UI of a web-based instant messenger.

 ### [X-Project](http://www.xproject.ru), Moscow    _January 2007 – September 2007_

 HTML&CSS Developer at X-Project design studio.

-- Developed studio's designs in HTML&CSS for several web-sites.
+- Developed studio's designs in HTML&CSS.
 - Worked with SMARTY templates, implementing hand-coded HTML.
 - Promoted best typography practices for several of studio's projects (most notably for Accounts Chamber of Russia).